In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 0000000000000000 T _ZN3Foo8someFuncEiPKcThis yields the results listed in the main text.

-For MSVC, you need to open the VS Developer Prompt to initialize the MSVC toolchain environment.
-Then, assuming you have saved the code to test.cpp, we use the cl compiler, specifying the compile-only flag and the latest C++ standard flag, to get the following output:
+For MSVC, we need to open the VS Developer Prompt to initialize the MSVC toolchain environment.
+Then, assuming we have saved the code to test.cpp, we can use the cl compiler with the compile-only flag and the latest C++ standard flag to obtain the following output:

 D:\DownloadFromInternet>cl /c /std:c++latest test.cpp